arowoloisaac/arowoloisaac/README.md

 ### 🧑‍💻 About Me
-- 🏫 I am currently studying Software Engineering at Tomsk State University
+- 🏫  Graduate of Software Engineering at Tomsk State University

 - 🌱 I’m currently learning and improving more on back-end development